tqzhong/CG4MCTG/README.md

 # CG4MCTG
-This is the official implementation for our paper [Benchmarking and Improving Compositional Generalization of Multi-aspect Controllable Text Generation](https://arxiv.org/pdf/2404.04232.pdf)" which has been accepted to appear at ACL 2024.
+This is the official implementation for paper [Benchmarking and Improving Compositional Generalization of Multi-aspect Controllable Text Generation](https://arxiv.org/pdf/2404.04232.pdf) which has been accepted to appear at ACL 2024.
 If you have any questions, please feel free to create an issue or contact the email: ztq602656097@mail.ustc.edu.cn

-DETAILS IN ONE MONTH...
+# Dataset
+You can check the detailed information in ./data/README.md

+# Meta-MCTG Framework
+You can check the detailed information in ./meta-mctg/README.md

+# Evaluation
+You can check the detailed information in ./evaulation/README.md

+# Construction of CompMCTG Protocols
+You can check the detailed information in ./compmctg_protocols

 # Citation
 ```